khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/CREATIONAL/abstract_factory/abstract_factory.md

 - Có tình huống nhiều factory subclass để tạo product variants?.
 - Pattern có giúp đảm bảo tính nhất quán giữa các object trong họ?.
 - Bạn có chấp nhận thêm abstract product interfaces để mở rộng?.

+The core components of the Abstract Factory pattern are:

+1. **Abstract Factory**: Declares an interface with methods for creating abstract product objects.
+It defines a family of related products that can be created without specifying their concrete classes.
+This factory interface ensures clients create products consistently within a particular family.

+2. **Concrete Factories**: Implement the Abstract Factory interface.
+Each concrete factory corresponds to one variant or family of products, responsible for instantiating concrete products of that family.
+Concrete factories encapsulate object creation logic.

+3. **Abstract Products**: Define interfaces or abstract classes for a set of related products.
+Each product type within the family has an abstract product, providing a common interface for that type.

+4. **Concrete Products**: Implement the Abstract Product interfaces.
+These classes represent concrete implementations of products associated with a particular concrete factory.

+5. **Client**: The client uses the abstract factory interface to create abstract products.
+The client remains independent of concrete product and factory implementations, enabling easy substitution among product families.

+This pattern encapsulates creation of related objects, promotes consistency among product families, and enables flexibility in changing or adding product variants without modifying client code.